Lau-Tsz-Yueng/E-Shop-Analytics/README.md

 4. Activate the virtual environment

-On macOS or Linux, run:
+On macOS or Linux, run
 ```
 source env/bin/activate
 ```

-On Windows, run:
+On Windows, run
 ```
 .\env\Scripts\activate
 ```